Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Modeling

 In addition to the canonical $\Lambda$CDM and $w$CDM models, we consider $\Lambda$CDM models with non-Gaussian initial conditions.
 Inflation is an epoch of rapid expansion in the early Universe that is thought to generate the primordial density fluctuations that subsequently evolve into the structures observed today.
 In the simplest inflation models involving a single, weakly coupled scalar field, the initial density perturbations are predicted to be very close to Gaussian random fields.
 In models with multiple scalar fields, the initial perturbations can be (potentially measurably) non-Gaussian.

 We focus on models with local-type primordial non-Gaussianity (PNG) \citep{Byrnes2010fNLLoc}, in which the initial conditions for the gravitational potential are given by

-where $\Phi(\vec{\boldsymbol{x}})$ is the gravitational potential, $\phi(\vec{\boldsymbol{x}})$ is a Gaussian field, and $\fnl$ is a parameter that characterizes the amplitude of the PNG.
+where $\Phi(\vec{\boldsymbol{x}})$ is the non-gaussian gravitational potential, $\phi(\vec{\boldsymbol{x}})$ is the original, gaussian potential, $\langle\phi(\vec{\boldsymbol{x}})^2\rangle$ is the average of the squared field, and $\fnl$ is a parameter that characterizes the amplitude of the PNG.
 In the simplest single-field inflation models, we generically expect $\fnl \ll 1$, so any indication of $\fnl>1$ would imply that multiple fields were present during inflation \citep{Byrnes2010fNLLoc, InflationTheoryObs}.

-PNG alters the behavior of the galaxy bias and causes galaxies to exhibit a scale-dependent bias with an amplitude that grows on large scales \citep{Dalal2008fNL}; to lowest order, the galaxy bias in Eqn.
+PNG alters the behavior of the galaxy bias and causes galaxies to exhibit a scale-dependent bias with an amplitude that grows on large scales \citep{Dalal2008fNL}; to the lowest order, the galaxy bias in Eqn.
 (5) is replaced by

 where the additional scale-dependent bias term is given by

 Here, $\delta_c = 1.686$ is the critical threshold for halo collapse in the spherical collapse model, $D(z)$ is the linear growth factor (relative to the present), and $T(z)$ is the $\Lambda$CDM transfer function.
 The additional bias term grows towards large-scales, as it is proportional to $b_{\fnl} \propto 1/k^2$ \citep{Dalal2008fNL}.
 Formally, the choice above of $(b_{\rm g} - 1)$ can be generalized to $(b_{\rm g} - p)$, where $p$ is some constant.
 Most works employ $p = 1$, which is derived by assuming universality of the halo mass function.
 However, there are motivations for selecting other choices for $p$ as well \citep{Barreira2020}.
 We employ $p = 1$ to be consistent with previous works.
 Alternative choices of $p$ that are higher (lower) than this value will result in weaker (stronger) $\fnl$ constraints, since lower values of $p$ increase the scale-dependent bias, $b_{\fnl}$, for galaxies with $b_{\rm g} >1$.